agkozak/agkozak-zsh-prompt/README.md

 to your `.zshrc`.

-This prompt will work perfectly if you use the default Zsh Emacs editing mode; in that case, the prompt character will not change.
+This prompt will still work perfectly if you use the default Zsh Emacs editing mode; in that case, the prompt character will not change.

 ## Asynchronous Methods